hanszen/hanszen.github.io/README.md

 This is the official website of Hanszen College, the best residential college at Rice University.
-Run by Eric Savarese, Louis Abbot, and Michelle Pham.
+Run by Alex Sansom, Rebekah Lara, and Yumn Teshome.